26-Year-Old Safety – Seattle Seahawks

 Signed a four-year contract extension with the Seahawks in April of 2013.

-Chancellor (groin) is questionable for Sunday's game against Oakland.
+Chancellor (groin) is active for Sunday's game at Kansas City.

 To instantly reveal our fantasy analysis of every player – including Kam Chancellor – simply subscribe now.